 Kevin Brown was the varsity basketball coach at Washington High School from 2004 until 2019.
 Before that, he coached at Bloomington Central Catholic for five years and Eaton, Colorado for two.
 His 2002 Central Catholic team started the season 1-9 but rallied to make the state quarterfinals.

-Brown grew up in Lexington, Illinois and attended Eureka College.
+Brown grew up in Lexington, Illinois, and attended Eureka College.
 Always known as a tough competitor, he brought that edge with him to the coaching profession.
-He pushed his players to be the best they could be and take accountability for their actions.
+He pushed his players to be their best and take accountability for their actions.

 In Brown’s first season at Washington, the Panthers won their first Mid-Illini Conference title in five years.
 His won-loss record during his full seasons at the helm of the Panthers speaks for itself: